openmsupply/conforma-docs/docs/public/content/docs/getting-started/walkthrough/index.md

 ### Advanced workflows

-The Drug Regulatory Authority also uses Conforma for more complex workflows, such as managing the lifecycle of bringing a new product to market subject to stringent quality and safety controls.
+The Regulatory Authority also uses Conforma for more complex workflows, such as managing the lifecycle of bringing a new drug product to market subject to stringent quality and safety controls.

 <div class = "autowidth">
     <a href="/docs/getting-started/walkthrough/advanced_workflow.png" target="_blank">